CarlosVargasF/Community_Discovery_algorithm_comparison/README.md

 ```
 dataframe         : dataframe, A dataframe produced with previous functions
-algos_to_compare  : list or str, If str, it must be a space-separated string containing the algorithms.
+algos_to_compare  : list or str, optional, If str it must be a space-separated string containing the algorithms.
-cases_to_compare  : list or str, If str, it must be a space-separated string containing the cases.
+cases_to_compare  : list or str, optional, If str it must be a space-separated string containing the cases.
-heat_map          : boolean, If true the output is a heatmap.```
+heat_map          : boolean, optional, If true the output is a heatmap.```
 ```

 **Output**